 - Fat-Burning Runs

 The human body burns fat most efficiently when we run at a speed that is around 65% of our maximum heart rate.
 The latter will vary, depending on the age of the runner and their resting pulse rate.

 The traditional way of determining an exerciser’s maximum heart rate is known as HRmax.
 To calculate your maximum heart rate, first, subtract your age from 220.
 Multiply that figure by the percentage of your maximum heart rate you want to work at.
 The number you come up with is the heart rate to aim for.

-This method was widely used for over forty years, but a 1992 study of over 6,000 women concluded that accurate for men, it overestimates the maximum heart rate for women.
-A newer formula that works well for females is to subtract 88% of the female exerciser’s age from 206, then multiply that figure by .65.
+This method was widely used for over forty years, but a 1992 study of over 6,000 women concluded that while accurate for adult males, it overestimates the maximum heart rate for adult females.
+A newer formula that works well for women is to subtract 88% of the female exerciser’s age from 206, then multiply that figure by .65.

 If you’re not good at math, an easier way to determine your maximum heart rate is to use an online calculator.
-If you don’t have a calculator, run at an effort level of approximately 5 out of 10, with 10 being 100% effort.
-This will be approximately 65% of your maximum heart rate.
+If you don’t have one available, run at an effort level of approximately 5 out of 10, with 10 being 100% effort.
+This will be about 65% of your maximum heart rate.
 The longer you run at this pace, the more body fat you will burn.
 For the best result, increase the length of time you run, rather than your pace.